-Haslam calls the leader who excel in this area as “embedders of reality”.
+Haslam calls the leader who succeeds in this area as “embedder of reality”.

 It refers to transforming plans into reality.
 Vision only carries people so far and eventually, leaders must show the group they can matter, impact the world, and bring about the changes they seek.